Sindhura-S/privacy-preserving-twitter-verification/README.md

 ### **Repository Structure**

 ```
-├── circuits/             # Contains all the Circom circuit files (.circom)
 ├── demo-webpage/         # Contains the HTML, CSS, and JS for the live demo
 ├── scripts/              # Supporting scripts for compiling circuits, generating proofs, etc.
 └── README.md             # This file